Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: RELATED WORK

-Only maps between continuous action spaces can be differentiable.
-Krasowski et al. \cite{ProvablySafeRL} present continuous action projection with safe action sets represented by intervals where straightforward re-normalisation is employed to map from the feasible action set.
+Differentiable maps between unsafe and safe actions are required to combine the safeguarding approaches with analytic gradient-based reinforcement learning, which are only available for continuous action spaces.
+Krasowski et al. \cite{ProvablySafeRL} present continuous action projection with safe action sets represented by intervals, where straightforward re-normalisation is employed to map from the feasible action set.
 Stolz et al. \cite{RayMasking} generalise this to more expressive sets with their ray mask method.
 Tabas et al. \cite{Gauge} derive a differentiable bijection based on Minkowski functionals and apply it to power systems.
 Chen et al. \cite{BoundaryProjectionLoss} define differentiable projection layers relying on convex constraints.
+Gros et al. \cite{BoundaryProjection} define the mapping as an optimisation problem to determine the closest safe action.
 While these approaches are, in principle, differentiable, previous work only utilises them to modify policy gradients.
+In particular, we utilise and modify boundary projection \cite{BoundaryProjection} and ray masking \cite{RayMasking} to modify policy behaviour in a differentiable setting.